 300 - Women, Power, and Violence in Greek Literature

 This course will focus on two of the most powerful and most feared women in Greek literature, Medea and Clytemnestra.
 We will examine these women in an ancient and modern literary context by reading Homer, Aeschylus, Euripides, Apollonius, and selections from contemporary scholars.
 No knowledge of Greek is required.

 CORE REQUIREMENT MET: PRE-1800 EUROPE

 397 - Independent Study in Greek

 Prerequisite: permission of the department.
 2 or 4 units

 Language

 260 - Language Learning by Acting

-This new interdisciplinary course is an introduction into theater and drama methods in language teaching, such as improvisation (based on Keith Johnston, Augusto Boal, and others), German and Swiss Drama pedagogy (based on Felix Rellstab, Ulrike Hentschel, and others), TPR (Total Physical Response, James J. Asher), Biomechanics (based on Wsewolod Meyerhold), and others.
+This new interdisciplinary course is an introduction into theater and drama methods in

+language teaching, such as improvisation (based on Keith Johnston, Augusto Boal, and others), German and Swiss Drama pedagogy (based on Felix Rellstab, Ulrike Hentschel, and others), TPR (Total Physical Response, James J. Asher), Biomechanics (based on Wsewolod Meyerhold), and others.
 We will begin with practical tryouts and discussions on the methods used.
 Specific Drama Pedagogy in language learning studies (Elektra Tselikas, Manfred Schewe) will be included in the theoretical reflection part of the class.
 This teaching approach can be applied to different languages depending on the students' backgrounds.
 A practical application, in conjunction with CCBL, is scheduled for the following year.
 The course is open to all students interested in language learning and teaching, ESL, theatre, education, and CCBL.
 Prerequisite: one year in Language instruction at Occidental or the equivalent.
 CORE REQUIREMENT MET: INTERCULTURAL

+355 - Sociolinguistics

+This course provides an overview of the field of sociolinguistics.
+We will discuss Language in its social context and will examine how social and contextual factors influence language choice.
+Both quantitative methods as well as qualitative methods will be discussed.
+Prerequisite: Ling 301

+CORE REQUIREMENT MET: MATH/SCI

 Latin

 101 - Elementary Latin

 Introduction to language and culture of ancient Rome.
 Recommended for students wishing to improve their English vocabulary and grammar.
 5 units

 102 - Elementary and Intermediate Latin

 Continuation of Latin 101 and reading and interpretation of an original text.
 5 units

 201 - Topics in Classical Philology (Latin)

 Advanced readings in Latin literature and/or philology, in coordination with a classics course in ECLS (or another department affiliated with the classics pogram).
 Prerequisite: Latin 102.
 4 units

 Core requirement met: Europe, pre-1800.